(ISC)² WOMEN’S INFORMATION SECURITY SCHOLARSHIPS

 Scholarships to inspire women to join the ever-growing field of Information Security

-The application period for the (ISC)² Women’s and Raytheon’s Women in Cybersecurity Scholarships will reopen January 2017.
-Applications will be accepted for Graduate and Undergraduate Scholarships beginning February 2017.
+The application period for the (ISC)² Women’s and Raytheon’s Women in Cybersecurity Scholarships will reopen January 1, 2018.
+Applications will be accepted for Undergraduate Scholarships beginning February 1, 2018, and Graduate Scholarships on March 1, 2018.
 For details on the Raytheon’s Women in Cyber Security Scholarship click here

 BOTH CENTER WOMEN’S AND RAYTHEON SCHOLARSHIP APPLICANTS: CLICK HERE TO APPLY